Mention to anyone you have just completed a two-day fast and the reaction is pretty much the same. Why?

 Whilst the concept is straight forward it’s worth noting what is possible to do during extended fasting.
-Most people don’t realise that you can actually drink zero-calorie fluids other than water, such as black tea and coffee.
+Most people don’t realize that you can actually drink zero-calorie fluids other than water, such as black tea and coffee.
 Importantly though you cannot add milk to your tea or coffee.

 If you’re used to drinking black tea and coffee, then you won’t struggle with this.
-I used to be milk tea and coffee drinker for 20 plus years but now very rarely drink milk.
-I found it only takes a few days to get used to drinking without milk – worth a go if you want to reduce or avoid diary!
+I used to be a milk tea and coffee drinker for 20 plus years but now very rarely drink milk.
+I found it only takes a few days to get used to drinking without milk – worth a go if you want to reduce or avoid dairy!

 Importance of staying hydrated

 One important points about fasting is to ensure you drink plenty of fluids to avoid dehydration.
 Be aware that if you drink a lot of black tea and coffee you may need to drink even more water to compensate for their diuretic effects.

 To ensure I get some electrolytes when fasting I simply put a few pinches of Himalayan rock salt into 600ml of warm water a couple of times per day.
 There is no need to go for any supplements or rehydrating electrolyte sachets here, this is a cheaper and easier solution.